Medical Therapy Associates

 The Philosophy of Weaning

-The only successful way to stop taking Suboxone is to wean very slowly over time.
-The goal is to decrease your dose so gradually that your body never realizes it is happening—even if your mind tries to trick you.
+One of the only successful ways to stop taking Suboxone is to wean very slowly.
+The goal is to decrease your dose so gradually that your body never realizes it is happening, and thus you do not have any withdrawal.
+Before you are ready to taper your dose, you must get your mind right.
+Meaning you have to want to do it more than you want to keep taking Suboxone.

 • Take the rest of your dose as normal.

-Do this for a month.
-Your body will not notice the missing 0.13mg, but your mind might obsess over it.
+Do this for a month or so.
+Your body will not notice the missing 0.13mg, but your mind might obsess over it some, at first.
 Throwing it away breaks the mental attachment.
 Almost all my patients come back and say, "I can't believe how easy that was."

 2. The Reduction Phase Once you realize you can survive on slightly less, we begin the true taper.

-• Pre-cut your doses for the entire week on Sunday.
-If you don't prepare, life will get in the way, and you will likely slip back to your full dose.
+• If you feel okay, then pre-cut your doses for the entire week on Sunday.
+If you don't prepare, life will get in the way, and you can easily slip back to your full dose before long.

-As we continue, we will eventually reach a very low dose (0.25mg or 0.13mg).
-Once you are stable at this micro-dose for 3 to 4 weeks, we have two options to finish treatment:
+As we continue, we will eventually reach a very low dose (0.25mg or 0.5mg).
+Once you are stable at this micro-dose for a few weeks, we are ready for the big stop day

-• Comfort Meds: I provide medications (such as Librium or sleep aids) to manage anxiety and insomnia during these 48 hours.
+• I provide medications to manage anxiety and insomnia during these 48 hours.
+I recommend they take a sleep aid for a month or two.

 • This avoids the 3–4 weeks of "the blahs" and low energy that usually accompany stopping Suboxone.
 It creates a clean break.